Skip to content

 Compilation diagram

-In physical units, the dynamics are governed by
+In physical units,

 iddtψ(t)=H(t)ψ(t). i\hbar \frac{d}{dt}|\psi(t)\rangle = H(t)|\psi(t)\rangle.

-iddt~ψ(t~)=H~(t~)ψ(t~). i\frac{d}{d\tilde t}|\psi(\tilde t)\rangle = \tilde H(\tilde t)|\psi(\tilde t)\rangle.
+iddt~ψ(t~)=H~(t~)ψ(t~), i\frac{d}{d\tilde t}|\psi(\tilde t) \rangle = \tilde H(\tilde t)|\psi(\tilde t) \rangle,

 Physical interpretation of dimensionless time